SzarR/website/docs/posts/2023/insecure-kubernetes-for-evaluation-purposes.md

 3. Next, select the `id_rsa.pub` file associated with your public key to upload, OR paste in the public key contents.

-* Assuming your keypair is saved in the default location (`~/.ssh/id_rsa.pub`), open Terminal and execute the following command to get the contents of the public key:
+* Assuming your key pair is saved in the default location (`~/.ssh/id_rsa.pub`), open Terminal and execute the following command to get the contents of the public key:

   ```
   cat ~/.ssh/id_rsa.pub